Mathematics teaching follows the National Primary Framework, along with a range of resource books including ‘Abacus’.

 - Year 5/6 - Mr Anley

-We have recently redeveloped our Maths Calculation Policy.
+We have recently redeveloped our Maths Calculation Policy (February 2018 - this is currently being produced in a format that we are able to upload on to the website).
 This has been in consultation with other schools and looking at both the National Curriculum and our previous policy.
 We cover the methods within the new policy, focusing on the strategies that work for the children that are currently in the class.
-See below for examples.

 Tables Challenge (Years 3 &4):